5 Lockdown Parenting Projects

-If you teach them age appropriate cooking skills from when they’re small and make it fun they’ll grow up loving cooking.
+If you teach them age-appropriate cooking skills from when they’re small and make it fun they’ll grow up loving cooking.

 If you have older kids in lockdown with you at home – you’ve got a great opportunity to give them more independence and responsibility.
-Make each kids responsible for a meal on a specific day – give them time to prepare, they’ll need a few days in advance.
+Make each kid responsible for a meal on a specific day – give them time to prepare, they’ll need a few days in advance.

-They will need to decide what they want to make, find recipes (online or in a recipe book), and let you know which ingredients they need you to buy.
+They'll need to decide what they want to make, find recipes (online or in a recipe book), and let you know which ingredients they need you to buy.